 - Keep tools they carry or use from contacting vehicle exteriors and interiors. - Ensure Tie-down tools have protective covering on the handles. - Prior to entering or exiting vehicles, items that should be verified are: - √ hoods, doors, deck lids, tailgates, and windows are fully and securely closed; - ✓ vehicle keys are not left in the ignition, door, deck lid, or tailgate; - ✓ push button start is in the off position with the engine off; and - ✓ protective seat and floor covers are properly positioned. - Once in the loaded position or in the parking bay, items that should be verified are: - ✓ all electrical accessories are turned off; - ✓ the windshield wipers are in the down position; - ✓ the ignition switch is in the off position or the push button start is in the off position with the engine off; - ✓ the parking brake is firmly set; - ✓ the transmission is in park or 1st gear; and - ✓ the keys are properly placed 1.
 Cup holder/2.
 Center console/3.
-Glove box in that order based on what's available for a particular vehicle. - Do not compress the suspension or deflate the tires to reduce vehicle height. - In-transit vehicles must never be used for shuttling personnel around the yard. - Do not alter or remove printed materials such as vehicle label, tags, starting instructions, or the owner's manual. - Flat tires are to be replaced prior to moving the vehicle to its next location.
+Glove box in that order based on what's available for a particular vehicle. - Do not compress the suspension (beyond the normal compression that comes from using tie down chains or soft straps) or deflate the tires to reduce vehicle height. - In-transit vehicles must never be used for shuttling personnel around the yard. - Do not alter or remove printed materials such as vehicle label, tags, starting instructions, or the owner's manual. - Flat tires are to be replaced prior to moving the vehicle to its next location.
 Contact Fenkel for tire replacement.
 Using the spare tire is prohibited.

-Loading/Unloading - Vehicle Handling Specific to Winter Conditions
+Loading/Unloading - Specific to Winter Conditions

-- Never try to force frozen wiper arms to move. - Use plastic/rubber (never any metal device)ice scrappers to clear snow or ice and free frozen wiper arms.
+- Never try to force frozen wiper arms to move. - Use plastic/rubber (never any metal or wood device) ice scrapers to clear snow or ice and free frozen wiper arms.